OperationCode/operationcode_backend/README.md

 ...doc/data_models/request.png - Illustrates how a mentee user can request a mentoring session ...doc/data_models/squad.png - Illustrates the mentor/mentee relationship of a squad.

+# Contributing

+We use Apiary for our API documentation, API mocking server, etc.

+Please ensure that any PRs that change the behavior of the API are updated in the documentation as well.
+The API blueprint file is at `apiary.apib`, and the documentation itself is at http://docs.operationcodeapi.apiary.io/.

 # License
 This project is licensed under the terms of the MIT license.